-Saving Prodigal Son: Could Lou Diamond Phillips become the Canceled Series’ Good Luck Charm?
+Saving Prodigal Son: Could Lou Diamond Phillips become the Series’ Good Luck Charm?

-The FoxTV series Prodigal Son with Lou Diamond Phillips could become the 2nd one of his shows to be picked up back-to-back by Netflix after both were cut by the networks.
+The FoxTV series Prodigal Son with Lou Diamond Phillips could become the 2nd one of his shows to be picked up back-to-back by Netflix after being cut by the networks.

 Prodigal Son, the bullet-fast, thriller-drama about a serial killer's crime-solving son on FoxTV, has a sizeable international fanbase.
 This is due in no small part to Michael Sheen’s international following and Tom Payne’s stellar performance in The Walking Dead and as the “Prodigal Son” Malcolm to Sheen’s serial-killer character Martin Whitly, aka The Surgeon.